You’re sitting there feeling a bit unmotivated by the sheer amount of nothing that’s getting done.

 Bonus Tip: Make your commitment a part of your morning routine.
 Literally, each morning, get into the habit of writing down the one single micro-step you’ll knock out that day.

-If you go through all your micro-steps and you still haven’t reached your goal, no problem.
-Do a quick brainstorm session again or repeat some of your micro-steps if that makes sense.
+If you go through all your steps and you still haven’t reached your goal, no problem.
+Do a quick brainstorm session again or repeat some of your steps if that makes sense.

 If you achieve your goal before all the mico-steps are completed, congrats – you’re ready for your next mini-goal, which brings us to your final step.